manuelbarbas/primodium/README.md

 # Building Storage

-In `LibStorageDesignInitializer`, buildings which increase storage capacity are designated the Resources they provide capacity for via `P_MaxResourceStorageComponent` for the levels in which they provide that capacity increase.
-The amount of capacity they provide is set for their designated levels via `P_MaxStorageComponent`.
+`P_MaxResourceStorageComponent`: stores the ResourceIds for a building level (`hashKeyEntity(buildingId, level)`) which the building provides storage capacity increase for.
+`P_MaxStorageComponent`: stores the amount of storage capacity increase for `hashKeyEntity(resourceID,hashKeyEntity(buildingId, level)` which the building level provides storage capacity for.

 ```